chromaui/chromatic-docs/turbosnap.md

 - You're using `--storybook-build-dir` or `-d` to let Chromatic use a prebuilt Storybook
 - You have files outside the Webpack dependency tree which affect your stories (e.g. Sass or template files)
+- You have files that should not trigger a re-test
 - You want to enable or disable TurboSnap for specific branches

 ### Prebuilt Storybook